Browse services

 Sharing a razor can also make you vulnerable to contracting herpes if viral particles are on the razor and you shave in your pubic region, according to experts at the University of California San Francisco (UCSF).
 Sharing a razor with a person infected with a blood-borne STD like HIV or hepatitis can also make you vulnerable to contracting the infection because razors can cause cuts in the skin and the exchange of blood.

-If you share needles to inject drugs, it is possible to get a blood-borne STD such as hepatitis or HIV.
+If you share needles to inject drugs, it is possible to get a blood-borne STD such as hepatitis or HIV, according to the CDC.
 This is a major public health issue, and it’s one of the main reasons why needle-swap programs have been developed by local governments and other organizations.

 According to the CDC, eating contaminated food may cause you to get an STD if you have an exchange of blood (i.e., an HIV-infected person with a cut on their lip bites a sandwich, then you bite the sandwich and their blood gets into a cut in your mouth).
 However, this chain of events is very unlikely.
 It is also possible to get oral herpes if you eat someone else’s predigested food (this is rare, but just don’t do it!).